MIPPL/nephele-org-website/public/content/defi/index.md

 ---
 title: Decentralized finance (DeFi)
-description: An overview of DeFi on Ethereum
+description: An overview of DeFi on Nephele
 lang: en
 template: use-cases
 emoji: ":money_with_wings:"
 image: /use-cases/defi.png
-alt: An Eth logo made of lego bricks.
+alt: An NEPH logo made of lego bricks.
 sidebarDepth: 2
 summaryPoint1: A global, open alternative to the current financial system.
 summaryPoint2: Products that let you borrow, save, invest, trade, and more.